chantelwetzel-noaa/copper_rockfish_2021/write_up/wa/_main.utf8.md

 Likelihood values and estimates of key parameters from each sensitivity are available in Table \ref{tab:sensitivities}.
 Plots of the estimated time-series of spawning biomass and relative spawning biomass are shown in Figures \ref{fig:sens-ssb} and \ref{fig:sens-depl}.

-The two sensitivities that had the largest impact relative to the base model were the ones that estimated annual recruitment deviations alone or combined to estimate dome-shaped selectivity (Figures \ref{fig:sens-ssb} and \ref{fig:sens-depl}).
+The two sensitivities that had the largest impact relative to the base model were the ones that estimated annual recruitment deviations alone or combined to also estimate dome-shaped selectivity (Figures \ref{fig:sens-ssb} and \ref{fig:sens-depl}).
 The time series of each of these sensitivities resulted in large scale swings in spawning output across time.
 The estimates or recruitment deviations had a string of average estimates during the late 1990s and early 2000s then switching to a period of low recruitment success in recent years (Figure \ref{fig:sens-recr}).
 The recruitment deviation estimates were likely being driven by subtle shifts in the mean lengths being observed across time (Figure \ref{fig:mean-len-data}).
-The pattern of recruitment deviations estimated was extreme for the Washington area model but the general pattern showed some coherence with the recruitment deviations peaks estimated in the separate Oregon area model.
-The Oregon base model which had larger length sample sizes relative to the Washington base model, estimated above average recruitment in the late 1990s which led to an increase in spawning output during the 2000s similar to what was observed in this sensitivity for the Washington model.
+The pattern of recruitment deviations estimated was extreme for the Washington area model but the general pattern showed some coherence with the recruitment deviations peaks estimated in the separate Oregon area model (shown as a sensitivity).
+The sensitivity in the Oregon model that estimated recruitment deviations also estimated above average recruitment in the late 1990s which led to an increase in spawning output during the 2000s similar to what was observed in this sensitivity for the Washington model.
 This may indicate that copper rockfish off the coast of Oregon and Washington experience similar drivers in recruitment.

 A sensitivity run allowing dome-shaped selectivity with deterministic recruitment was also performed but not shown here due to the model failing to estimate a reasonable biomass scale (hit the upper bound of log($R_0$) of 20).